Mesh

 Concurrency

 Mesh uses the actor model for concurrency, inspired by Erlang/Elixir.
-Actors are lightweight processes that communicate via message passing.
-They are isolated, supervised, and fault-tolerant.
+Actors are lightweight processes that communicate by message passing.
+Jobs, scheduler-aware timers, and bounded channels cover common work that does not need a long-lived actor.

 The Actor Model